Codeinwp/wp-ipsum/README.md

-# WordPress Ipsum Generator Plugin
+# WP Ipsum Generator Plugin

 ## Description
-Welcome to the WordPress Ipsum Generator, where 'lorem ipsum dolor sit amet' gets a techy twist!
+Welcome to the WP Ipsum Generator, where 'lorem ipsum dolor sit amet' gets a techy twist!
 Our plugin spices up your placeholder text with a smorgasbord of WordPress jargon, perfect for confusing clients and making colleagues laugh.

 ## Demo
 See the demo here: [WordPress Ipsum Generator on CodeinWP](https://www.codeinwp.com/wp-ipsum-generator/)